peterwwillis/clenv/README.md

 for statically-compiled binaries)

-For convenience, *Extensions* also install a wrapper for your program in a common directory (`$HOME/.cliv/.bin/`) that you can add to your `$PATH`.
+For convenience, *Extensions* also install a wrapper for your program in a common directory (`$HOME/.clinst/.bin/`) that you can add to your `$PATH`.
 This way you can automatically run the right version of your program.

-Since there is only one wrapper for all the possible *Environments* of an *Extension* (only one '~/.cliv/.bin/terraform' for all the installed versions of Terraform) you can choose which *Environment* the wrapper runs in two ways:
+Since there is only one wrapper for all the possible *Environments* of an *Extension* (only one '~/.clinst/.bin/terraform' for all the installed versions of Terraform) you can choose which *Environment* the wrapper runs in two ways:

 1. The *Extension* installs a wrapper that points to a specific *Environment*.
 You can change the default *Environment* used by the wrapper using the `-D` option.
    ```
    vagrant@devbox $ terraform --version
-   cliv: Executing /home/vagrant/.cliv/terraform=0.11.15/bin/terraform
+   clinst: Executing /home/vagrant/.clinst/terraform=0.11.15/bin/terraform
    Terraform v0.11.15
-   vagrant@devbox $ cliv -D terraform=0.12.31
+   vagrant@devbox $ clinst -D terraform=0.12.31
-   cliv: Switching default environment for extension terraform to terraform=0.12.31
+   clinst: Switching default environment for extension terraform to terraform=0.12.31
-   cliv: terraform: Installing wrapper
+   clinst: terraform: Installing wrapper
    vagrant@devbox $ terraform --version
-   cliv: Executing /home/vagrant/.cliv/terraform=0.12.31/bin/terraform
+   clinst: Executing /home/vagrant/.clinst/terraform=0.12.31/bin/terraform
    Terraform v0.12.31
    ```